Home

 And before her 10 years at Rutgers, she served as a project manager at OMG Center for Collaborative Learning (now Equal Measure) – a national research and evaluation consulting firm based in Philadelphia, PA.

-elena ragusa
+elena tamanas ragusa

 Studio Team